-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 Don't see the graphic above?
 Click here.

-Emissions from those sources, combined with hot and stagnant weather, cause air pollution to hit dangerous levels in the summer months, which puts the region out of compliance with federal air standards.
+Emissions from those sources, combined with hot and stagnant weather, cause air pollution to hit dangerous levels during the summer, which puts the region out of compliance with federal air standards.
 Low-income communities are hit the hardest.

-While activity at the region's ports has slowed with the pandemic, trucks have largely stayed on the roads to ensure goods are arriving in stores.
-At the end of April, truck activity was only down around 8% across California, according to the American Transportation Research Institute.
+While activity at the region's ports has slowed with the pandemic, trucks have largely stayed on the roads to ensure that goods are arriving in stores.
+At the end of April, truck activity was down only about 8% across California, according to the American Transportation Research Institute.

 In a strange wrinkle, the reduction of one pollutant can also make ozone slightly worse.
 Cars and trucks produce nitrogen oxides, also known as NOx.
 While that pollutant helps form ozone, under some conditions it can temporarily break down ozone molecules.
 So with less NOx being emitted recently, ozone hasn't been suppressed as much.

-"Small reductions in NOx actually increase ozone," says Cesunica Ivey, assistant professor of chemical and environmental engineering at the University of California-Riverside.
+"Small reductions in NOx actually increase ozone," says Cesunica Ivey, assistant professor of chemical and environmental engineering at the University of California, Riverside.
 "So we're just going to have to be more aggressive with our sustainable transportation solutions."

-Severe Los Angeles smog in the 1950s and 60s prompted California to ultimately pass some of the most aggressive air quality regulations in the country.
+Severe Los Angeles smog in the 1950s and '60s prompted California to ultimately pass some of the most aggressive air quality regulations in the country.
 The state still sets its own tailpipe emissions standards for cars, apart from the federal government.
-The Trump Administration is now seeking to revoke California's legal authority to do so.
+The Trump administration is now seeking to revoke California's legal authority to do so.

 California also has an ambitious target for putting 5 million electric cars on the road by 2030.
 That could help lower emissions because instead of burning gasoline, those cars would run on electricity, largely generated by solar, wind and hydropower in the state.